 The charitable remainder trust continues to be one of the most useful and versatile planned giving tools available.
 The charitable remainder trust enables you to receive income for life and avoid potential capital gains taxes, and provides you with a current charitable income tax deduction.
-Real estate, cash, marketable securities and closely held stock can all be transferred into the charitable remainder trust in exchange for a lifetime income.
+Real estate, cash, marketable securities, and closely held stock can all be transferred into the charitable remainder trust in exchange for lifetime income.

 Since the trust is tax-exempt, when the trustee sells the assets there are no tax consequences.
 After the trust asset has been sold, the proceeds are subsequently invested in a diversified portfolio to provide you with lifetime income and a residual charitable gift to the charitable beneficiaries.